ismailnurudeen/Localman/README.md

 # Origin
 An Android library that provides Nigerian based location data list and info such as States,Local Government Areas,Cities etc...

-## Follow the steps below to use this Library in your project
+## Setup
+- To use the library in your projects,follow the steps below;

+### Step 1.
+Add the JitPack repository to your build file:

-## Step 1.
-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories

 	 allprojects {
 		repositories {